mkner/robo-time/docs/timestamps.rst

    Removes all delimiters as separators between the sections of the timestamp format.
 The output is a "compressed" ASCII string of only numbers and letters.
+   Settings are saved and can be restored with **setTimestampCompressOff()**

+  :param: None
+  :return: None

+.. function:: setTimestampCompressOff()

+   Restores all delimiters as separators between the sections of the timestamp format from previous settings if was currently in compressed mode.

   :param: None
   :return: None